-Pollution solutions: 6 products to protect your skin from the city
+Anti-pollution skincare solutions: protect your skin from the city

 Living in the capital may have lots of benefits (great food, excellent watering holes and some truly bonkers buskers among them), but thanks to current pollution levels, it does absolutely nothing for your looks.

-That’s because city air is now recognised as one of skin’s most mortal enemies.
+That’s because city air is now recogniSed as one of the skin’s most mortal enemies

 In fact, so bad are pollutants like volatile organic compounds, polycyclic aromatic hydrocarbons (emitted from car exhausts), it’s estimated city-dwellers’ skin ages 10% faster than that of those who live in the countryside, and London has already exceeded its annual pollution limit for the whole of 2018.

 Not only does pollution block pores, thus increasing the chances of spots and acne, but it’s been shown to compromise the skin’s protective lipid barrier, leading to reduced moisture and increased sensitivity and wrinkle-forming oxidative stress.